-$\mu g/m^3 = micrograms per cubic meter$
+$\mu g/m^3$ = micrograms per cubic meter

-Recently, the USEPA developed a new RfC for trichloroethylene.
-As part of this process, USEPA first modeled two levels (21 and 190 μ g/m3) from studies of animals exposed to drinking water containing trichloroethylene that are thought to potentially cause adverse effect levels in humans.
-Please see the "Public Health Implications" section Of this document for further information.
+\Recently, the USEPA developed a new RfC for trichloroethylene.
+As part of this process, USEPA first modeled two levels (21 and 190 $\mu$ g/m) from studies of animals exposed to drinking water containing trichloroethylene that are thought to potentially cause adverse effect levels in humans.
+Please see the "Public Health Implications" section of this document for further information.